LeighWeston86/matstract/matstract/web/static/docs/PRO_help.md

 &nbsp;

-Definition (iv): Properties that include another species, e.g., adsorption isotherm, band offset, or, properties that depend on a device, e.g., leakage current, are not materials properties, but will be included to improve the NLP models.
+Definition (iv): Properties that include another species, e.g., `adsorption isotherm`, `band offset`, or, properties that depend on a device, e.g., `leakage current`, are not materials properties, but will be included to improve the NLP models.

+&nbsp;

+Definition (v): Growth directions and crystal orientations

+i. predominant (`orientation`, PRO) (`along (311) plane`, PVL)